• Skip to main content

 What goes in a Vegetable Sandwich with Balsamic Glaze:

-• Vegetables: mushrooms, spinach, bell pepper (I prefer red, yellow, or orange as they give a sweeter flavor), zucchini, onions.
+• Vegetables: I used mushrooms, spinach, bell pepper (I prefer red, yellow, or orange as they give a sweeter flavor), zucchini, onions.

 • Balsamic glaze: before I discovered balsamic glaze, I used balsamic vinegar with these sandwiches.
 You can also just use balsamic vinegar, it just doesn't give the same sweeter flavor.
 I suggest using 1 teaspoon balsamic vinegar.
 Other balsamic glaze substitutes you can use: cider or red wine vinegar and maple syrup or lemon/lime juice.
 Please don’t feel like you have to go and buy balsamic glaze!